coderetreat/coderetreat.org/pages/hosting/hosts.md

 ---
 layout: default
+title: Hosting a Coderetreat
-title: Help improve developers in your community...
+description: Help improve developers in your community by hosting a coderetreat in your city
 ---

-## ...by hosting a coderetreat in your city.
+Help improve developers in your community by hosting a coderetreat in your city.

 Hosts handle all of the logistics of organizing, finding a local sponsor, running a coderetreat and creating an atmosphere of fun and collaboration.

 To host a coderetreat: